krishaamer/green-filter-research/research/methodology.md

 -   Analyzing existing apps and user pain-points

--   Financial companies

--   Wise

--   Funderbeam

--   Calastone (has an office in Taipei)

 -   List of topics gleaned from literature review for discussion with the experts:

--   1\.
-Transparency and sources of ESG and similar data
+-   Transparency and sources of ESG and similar data

 -   I will test the prototype with potential users using an online choice experiment survey.